dortania/OpenCore-Install-Guide/config.plist/haswell.md

 For us we'll need a couple SSDTs to bring back functionality that Clover provided:
 * [SSDT-PLUG](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PLUG.dsl)
    * Allows for native CPU power managment, Clover alternative would be under `Acpi -> GenerateOptions -> PluginType`.
 Do note that this SSDT is made for systems where `AppleACPICPU` attaches `CPU0`, though some ACPI tables have theirs starting at `PR00` so adjust accordingly.
+Seeing what device has AppleACPICPU connected first in [IORegistryExplorer](https://github.com/toleda/audio_ALCInjection/raw/master/IORegistryExplorer_v2.1.zip) can also give you a hint
 * [SSDT-EC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC.dsl)
    * Corrects your EC devices, **needed for all Catalina users**.
 To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC`, `PGEC` and `ECDV`.
 You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/)
 * [SSDT-EHCx_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl)